The latest paperback guidebook to Nepal has arrived!

 It is the first and only guidebook to include eastern Nepal’s Haleshi Mahadev and the ancient fort at Sindhuli which sparked the very formation of Nepal as we know it today.
 It also includes many budget travel options all the way to luxurious executive travel.

-Every chapter describes places with far more information and interesting notes than you’ll find anywhere else.
+Every chapter in this book describes places with far more information and interesting notes than you’ll find anywhere else.
 Even places like Thimi or Panauti are given dedicated chapters and not just short paragraphs.

-- This is the only guidebook to Nepal printed on recycled paper!
+- This is the only guidebook to come from a Nepal publisher which ensures local Nepali employment

 - This is the only guidebook with duel maps to give you the best options in getting around.

-It was also very important to me that this first edition print guidebook be printed in Nepal by Nepali people thereby directly helping with local employment, sustainability, empowerment and pride.
+It was very important to me that this third edition print guidebook continue to employ local Nepali people in Nepal by continuing with local employment, sustainability, empowerment and pride.
+It’s still the only guidebook to Nepal to come out of Nepal!

-- We’ve all worked hard to create the best, lightweight, tough guidebook which also has a price that beats any other guidebook in local stores throughout Nepal!
+- We’ve all worked hard to create the best, travel ready and tough guidebook which also has a price that beats any other guidebook in local stores!

 I want you as a traveler to Nepal to experience and make the most out of your trip to Nepal.
 I want you to explore Nepal better than anyone else.
 With this guidebook you can!